Common Child Support Mistakes to Avoid

 Pennsylvania courts have streamlined methods for collecting child support payments.
 These methods may seem inconvenient, and many parents end up paying directly to the parent with custody.
 If a dispute arises later, the custodial parent might claim that the payments were a gift and not for child support.

 Despite how unnerving you think it is, you should follow the approved payment system for your benefit.

 Quitting Your Job and Not Getting a New One

 It’s a mistake to quit your job and refuse to get a new one to finance your child support obligation.
 Child support is a priority payment that a reduced wage, job loss, or even bankruptcy can’t stop.
 If you quit your job, you might run into difficulties meeting up with your responsibility.

 Similar to quitting your job, missing child support payments is a terrible idea.
 You may receive fines for this act, and still make the missed payment in arrears.
 If financial challenges make you unable to meet up with your obligation, it’s advisable to file a modification of child support order.

 One big misconception people have is that child support payments automatically end when the child gets to 18.
 While it lawfully ends at the age of maturity, courts are too busy to track termination dates of each child support order.
 As such, the automatic deduction of these child support payments won’t stop.

 Some parents end up paying more in child support than they should.
 Bear in mind that these payments may be non-refundable.
 It’s best to request a modification of the support order, a few months before your child attains the age of maturity.

 Parents often make mistakes regarding child support, both during and after a divorce process.
-As parents, it’s advisable to hire child support lawyers in West Chester, PA, rather than represent yourselves in court.
+As parents, it’s advisable to hire lawyers in Sydney, rather than represent yourselves in court.
 An attorney can help you understand how the child support system works to avoid errors.